Why Hobbies For Introverts Work Differently: The Emotional Science Behind Solitary Joy

 11. Reading

-Reading is an enlightening and individualized pastime for introverts.
+Reading is an enlightening and individualised pastime for introverts.
 It provides access to other worlds and perspectives.
 You can travel beyond the present when you read, whether it’s a historical biography, a gripping mystery, or science fiction about far-off planets.

 One of the best ways for introverts to relax and increase their vocabulary is to read.
 It’s also a mental exercise.
 It shares similar relaxing benefits to cognitive training.